gitmikex/Agility/f5-agility-lab-master/docs/class7/module2/module2.rst

 Select a Parent Profile from which this profile inherits settings: **/Common/dns**

+|image11|

 Select the options you want to override from the parent DNS profile.

-The options perform the same function as they do on a BIG-IP device.
+These options perform the same function as they do on a BIG-IP device.

-Click Save & Close.

-|image11|

-The system creates the new profile you specified and adds it to the list of profiles.

-**Edit a DNS profile**

-You can view and modify the properties for existing DNS profiles.
-Since you are working with an existing profile, you can modify only some settings.

-At the top of the screen, click Configuration, then, on the left, click "DNS > Delivery > Profiles".

-The screen displays the list of profiles defined on this device.

-Click the name of the profile you want to edit: **mydnsprofile**

-The screen displays the current settings for the selected profile.

-Make the changes to the settings you want to revise.

 Under DNS Features, check the **Use BIND Server on BIG-IP**, and select **Disabled**.

 |image12|

-when your edits are complete, click Save & Close.
+When your edits are complete, click Save & Close.

+The system creates the new profile you specified and adds it to the list of profiles.

 ..
 NOTE::
 	 When you edit a default profile, you cannot override the parent profile settings, because default profiles do not have a parent.

-The system updates the profile with the settings you specified.

 .. |image11| image:: media/image12.png
    :width: 5.76250in